 The goal of sales training is to help your team sell more effectively to grow the business.
 Leadership is about influencing when you’re not in the room – and effective leaders don’t lead with sticks and carrots but with coaching.
 Sales leaders need to coach their reps beyond the classroom to use the techniques they learned in the field.

-Corporate Visions helps our clients ensure that Power Messaging™ sales training sticks with Power Coaching, an advanced class specifically designed to teach sales managers how to reinforce Power Messaging sales training in the field.
-And it works.
-Survey results show that sales reps who are high adopters of Power Messaging deliver two to three times bigger deal sizes and increase their quota achievement by 40 percent when compared to low adopters.
+Survey results show that sales reps who are high adopters of our sales training programs deliver two to three times bigger deal sizes and increase their quota achievement by 40 percent, when compared to low adopters.